PBrockmann/StripesCounter/README.md

 ## Release notes

+v09.3
+ * Enforce checking errors with scaleValue and scale objects

 v09.2
- * Fix for undefined variables in detectScale.
+ * Fix for undefined variables in detectScale
  * drawProfil in a try-except block to prevent errors

 v09.1